mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 easily be replaced or updated due to a number of technical or business reasons, this approach does not work.

-Similarly, the specifications for DHCPv6 Relay Agents such as LDRA {{RFC6221}}
+Similarly, the specifications for DHCPv6 Relay Agents such as Lightweight DHCPv6 Relay Agent (LDRA) {{RFC6221}} or DHCPv6 Relay Agent (L3RA)
-or L3RA {{draft-ietf-dhc-rfc8415bis}} do not foresee the possibility to handle legacy DHCPv4, other than implementing DHCP 4o6 in the client.
+{{draft-ietf-dhc-rfc8415bis}} do not foresee the possibility to handle legacy DHCPv4, other than implementing DHCP 4o6 in the client.

 This document specifies an {{RFC7341}} based solution that can be